 Even with traps, you still have to pick slugs off.
 The best times to go after slugs are early morning and early evening.

 You do not want your potatoes to freeze close to harvest time.
-If you have to “cheat” a little on the two week time table, that is better than losing your whole crop.
+If you have to “break the rules” a little on the two week time table, that is better than losing your whole crop.
 Just know that they may not store quite as well, and try to eat them sooner rather than later.

 You can cut down the green plants before they die naturally.
 This could be a good move if your plants look green and vigorous, but you know that it will likely freeze soon.